react-native-camera/react-native-camera/docs/RNCamera.md

 A common use case for this is to provide a "switch camera" button that loops through all available cameras.

+Note: Variables such as flash might need to be resetted due to the camera not reporting an error when those values are not supported.

 ### `whiteBalance`

 Values: `RNCamera.Constants.WhiteBalance.sunny`, `RNCamera.Constants.WhiteBalance.cloudy`, `RNCamera.Constants.WhiteBalance.shadow`, `RNCamera.Constants.WhiteBalance.incandescent`, `RNCamera.Constants.WhiteBalance.fluorescent` or `RNCamera.Constants.WhiteBalance.auto` (default)